The Evolution of My Productivity as a Freelancer

 Productivity score: 3/10

 I did about the same amount of freelance work, but I was more efficient.
-I started leveraging my downtime between projects better.
+I started leveraging my How To Use Downtime Between Projects as a Freelancerdowntime between projects better.
 With experience came the ability to pick better projects and communicate better with clients.

 2014

-The passion project quickly turned into a business, and I was forced to discipline myself in order to keep it growing.
+The passion project quickly How I Built, Promoted, and Sold a Product with No Investments and No Marketing Budgetturned into a business, and I was forced to discipline myself in order to keep it growing.

 Hobbies